S0UPernova/sample_app/README.md

         Expected "" to be nil.
         test/integration/users_login_test.rb:63:in `block in <class:UsersLoginTest>'
 ```
-## listing 9.28 seesm to have the working version
+## From chapter 9, listing 9.28 seems to have the working version
 ### it does not mention the difference in "login without remembering",
 ### but the version shown does work, unlike the previous example